 Professional AC Capacitor Replacement

 This isn’t even a job most contractors or handypeople can do.
-Professional HVAC technicians must be licensed in order to install or repair air conditioners, and it takes a great deal of education and training to receive a license.
+Professional HVAC contractors must be licensed in order to install or repair air conditioners, and it takes a great deal of education and training to receive a license.
 Here are the general steps an AC service professional will take to replace a capacitor.

 1. Open the AC unit and locate the old capacitor.